Found: The Chicest Beach Accessories We’ve Ever Seen

 Memorial Day 2022 may have come and gone, but the holiday weekend ushered in the very crucial, very sun-drenched shore days ahead.
 While some of you swimsuit-clad readers may already have all the best beach accessories packed and ready to go, chances are there's an item or two that will make those hawt days just a bit shadier, chicer, and more efficient.
 Fortunately, we have encountered what is arguably the most stylish beach accessories brand ever: Sunday Supply Co.
-Designers of the cutest beach chairs, beach umbrellas, and beach towels, the brand knows how to make even the most low-key seaside excursion feel like a fancy-schmancy resort.
+With its selection of cute beach chairs, beach umbrellas, and beach towels, the brand knows how to make even the most low-key seaside excursion feel like a fancy-schmancy resort.

 Advertisement

-So, what sets this brand apart?
+So, what else sets this brand apart?
 You could say Sunday Supply Co. knows a thing or two about beach setups — after all, it's based out of the Australian beach town of Byron Bay.
 (Its line of premium coastal goods is now available stateside, with a shipping center located in California.)
 Expect beautifully crafted beach umbrellas that offer strong protection from harmful rays, lightweight and sturdy beach chairs in adorable prints and colors, towels made from ultra quick-drying cotton, and terry towel bucket hats that can be plopped right onto wet tresses.

 To get Refinery29 readers acquainted with this beach brand from Down Under, Sunday Supply Co. is offering $10 off your first order with the code REFINERY10 through July 27.
 Ahead, check out some of the most hyped, most coveted accessories that'll upgrade your next beach trip into a luxurious seaside affair.